Kuruyia/IndevProxy/README.md

 - IndevProxy will not attempt, for now, to serve assets asked directly by the game.
 - Unfortunately, Mojang now only hosts post-Beta Sound Update sounds

-### Skins
+### Skins and Capes
 Older versions of Minecraft uses older URL to get your player skin: ``www.minecraft.net/skin/``, ``s3.amazonaws.com/MinecraftSkins/`` and ``skins.minecraft.net/MinecraftSkins/``
 IndevProxy will get the skin associated with the username using the current Mojang API, to send it to Minecraft.

-It should be possible to support capes as well, although I can't test this by myself.
+It will do the same to get the cape associated with the username, if there is one.
+In that case, the following URL are supported: ``www.minecraft.net/cloak/``, ``s3.amazonaws.com/MinecraftCloaks/`` and ``skins.minecraft.net/MinecraftCloaks/``

 ### Saving and Loading
 IndevProxy will serve any request to ``www.minecraft.net/listmaps.jsp``, which has the effect to enable local saving and loading in Indev.